sscs-ose/sscs-ose-chipathon.github.io/SPECS.md

   <img src="figures/block_diagram.svg" width="650"/>
 </p>

 To our knowledge, there aren't any published prior-art “lab bench on a chip” designs that we can build on.
-However, we can draw some inspiration from a similar system that was designed for and with discrete circuits.
+However, we can draw some inspiration from a similar system that was designed for PCB measurements.
 The [Analog Discovery 2](https://digilent.com/reference/test-and-measurement/analog-discovery-2/start) is a multifunction instrument that has all the functionality we are looking for (and more) and comes with detailed [schematics](https://digilent.com/reference/test-and-measurement/analog-discovery-2/hardware-design-guide).
 While this documentation provides a first-order idea on what we should build, the circuit design style will be somewhat different for on-chip circuitry.
 Additionally, it will be difficult to match all specifications within a reasonable area budget and given the 180 nm technology that we have at our disposal.

 Generally, think of this entire project is an experiment.
 We want to explore what a team of enthusiasts, spread across the globe, can do within the new environment of open-source IC design.
 Even if we don't succeed at building the complete target system in our first attempt, the community can re-use the various blocks that we design for future iterations or for an entirely different purpose.